The Living End (film): Plot

 In Los Angeles, Jon, a withdrawn and depressed young film critic, is diagnosed with HIV.
 Meanwhile, reckless drifter Luke hitches a ride with a pair of lesbians, Fern and Daisy, who pull a gun on him.
 When the pair stops to use the bathroom, Luke steals their car and drives away, but due to a punctured tire, he resumes hitchhiking.
 That night, a man named Ken picks up Luke and takes him home, where they have sex.
 Ken's wife Barbie catches them in bed together and stabs Ken to death, prompting Luke to flee.

 Luke is accosted by three gay bashers with baseball bats.
 After shooting them with the gun he stole from the lesbians, Luke desperately flags down a passing motorist, who happens to be Jon.
 Jon reluctantly invites Luke to stay the night, and as Luke flirts with Jon, they discover they are both HIV-positive and eventually have sex.
 The next morning, Luke shares his belief that since they are both infected, they have nothing to lose and can do whatever they want.
 The two go shopping using a credit card Luke stole from Ken.
 When a neo-Nazi hurls homophobic slurs at them on the street, Luke angrily kills him with a large portable cassette player.

 Unnerved by Luke's violent temper, Jon throws him out of the house, though he confides in his best friend Darcy that he cannot stop thinking about Luke.
 One night, Jon awakens to find a bloodied Luke in his bedroom, threatening to shoot himself.
 Distraught, Luke confesses he may have killed a police officer and urges Jon to leave town with him.
-Jon agrees to drive Luke to Northern California, where Luke says he has friend.
+Jon agrees to drive Luke to Northern California, where Luke says he has a friend.
 They arrive in San Francisco in the morning, but Luke's friend shuts the door in his face without saying a word, so they continue to look for a place to stay.
 Jon calls Darcy from a payphone, telling her he has gone on a road trip with Luke and asking her to house-sit for him.